40843245/PhoneDevelopment/Android/with Java/Notification/README.md

 For more details, see zip file in Project section.
 ## Project
-See my zip file in Github.
+See my zip Notitification_1.zip in Github.

 ### Part of code